← Back to blog

 Affiliates: what changes for tracking + payouts

 Affiliate programs don’t break on attribution.
-They break on reconciliation: refunds, partial refunds, chargebacks, and payout timing.
-Before you recruit affiliates, verify you can export/trace: payment → refund → net revenue per order/customer.
+They break on reconciliation: refunds, partial refunds, chargebacks, fees, and payout timing.
+Before you recruit affiliates, verify you can export and trace payment → refund → fee impact → net revenue per order/customer, and keep that trail stable enough for payout audits.

 Affiliate ops needWhat to verify with StripeWhat to verify with Dodo Payments